reservoirpy/reservoirpy/README.md

 ## More installation options

-To install it, use one of the following command:
+To install it, use one of the following commands:

 ```bash
 pip install reservoirpy